flectra-hq/flectra/doc/setup/install.rst

-:banner: banners/installing_odoo.jpg
+:banner: banners/installing_flectra.jpg

 .. _setup/install:

 ===============
-Installing Odoo
+Installing Flectra
 ===============

-There are mutliple ways to install Odoo, or not install it at all, depending on the intended use case.
+There are mutliple ways to install Flectra, or not install it at all, depending on the intended use case.

 This documents attempts to describe most of the installation options.

 :ref:`setup/install/online`
-    The easiest way to use Odoo in production or to try it.
+    The easiest way to use Flectra in production or to try it.

 :ref:`setup/install/packaged`
-    Suitable for testing Odoo, developing modules and can be used for long-term production use with additional deployment and maintenance work.
+    Suitable for testing Flectra, developing modules and can be used for long-term production use with additional deployment and maintenance work.

 :ref:`setup/install/source`
-    Provides greater flexibility:  e.g. allow multiple running Odoo versions on the same system.
+    Provides greater flexibility:  e.g. allow multiple running Flectra versions on the same system.
 Good for developing modules, can be used as base for production deployment.